Performance

 Performance testing is done with artificial transaction data which mimics real journal.
 Test data is generated with generator, which can also generate ledger-like compatible journal formats.

 Tests are done with all report and format types.
-Account validation is turned on, (e.g. accounts.strict=true).
-This means that for each transaction it is checked that all txn’s accounts are listed in Chart of Accounts.
+Account validation is turned on, (e.g. strict.mode=true), so all accounts are checked that they are defined in Chart of Accounts.

-Each transaction is located on own file, and shard of files is based on txn dates (e.g. perf-1E6/YYYY/MM/DD/YYYYMMDDTHHMMSS-idx.txn, where idx is index of txn).
+Each transaction is located on own file, and sharding of transaction journals is based on txn dates (e.g. one transaction would be perf-1E6/YYYY/MM/DD/YYYYMMDDTHHMMSS-idx.txn, where idx is index of txn).

 Used test sets (small and big) are: